keptn-sandbox/keptn-on-k3s/cloudautomation/README.md

 5. **KEPTN_CONTROL_PLANE_API_TOKEN**: API Token for your Cloud Automation environment
 6. **OWNER_EMAIL**: The username (=email) of your Dynatrace user.
 It will be used to create dashboards in your tenant

+Optionally:
+1. **SYNTHETIC_LOCATION**: Synthetic tests will be created through Monaco.
+The default location is GEOLOCATION-45AB48D9D6925ECC (AWS Frankfurt).
+Double check that you have this location available, e.g: Dynatrace Sprint tenants would have a different location.
+Specify your location via this environment variable

 ## Installing the workshop

 ### Step 1: Export Environment Variables